PedroG-8/CiberRato-simulator/README.md

-# RMI assignment 2
+# RMI assignment 2 - CiberRato Simulator
-## Program to command a robotic agent through an unknown maze
+## Program to command a robotic agent through an unknown maze, print the maze and the shortest path through all beacons in a file

 - Localization: The agent needs to navigate and localize itself in an unknown maze, using the movement model, the distance to obstacles and the compass.
 GPS is not available.